(This page contains affiliate links. Read my full disclosure.)

 Adding the powdered sugar:

 But with the KitchenAid Pouring Shield, I don’t have to worry about that anymore.
-If the frosting becomes too thick, it’s best to add one tablespoons of heavy whipping cream to loosen up the frosting a bit.
+If the frosting becomes too thick, it’s best to add one tablespoon of heavy whipping cream to loosen up the frosting a bit.
 Start by adding in one tablespoon at a time because you may on need one tablespoon of heavy whipping cream to loosen up the frosting.

 Completely mixing the frosting: